gajanand28051997/SB-Security-Testing-Summary-usingNuclei/README.md

 ### ✅ **Security Testing Summary using Nuclei**

-We conducted a **deep security assessment** of the website using [**Nuclei**](https://github.com/projectdiscovery/nuclei) across key risk categories.
+We conducted a **security assessment** of the website using [**Nuclei**](https://github.com/projectdiscovery/nuclei) across key risk categories.
 The goal was to identify common vulnerabilities, misconfigurations, and exposed assets.

 ---